maxstelling/year-4-all-about-me/index.markdown

-but the was sewage comeing from treath and we saw jellyfish and a small live one was  in a pool  a family was protecting it from the seagulls. that night we had a bbq and after tea we went to the big sands and ada and i sort of got lost and helecopters were looking for us!!
+but the was sewage comeing from treath and we saw jellyfish and a small live one was  in a pool  a family was protecting it from the seagulls. that night we had a bbq and after tea we went to the big sands and ada and i sort of got lost and helecopters were looking for us!! the next day we had to leave so we packed up and left.